 Lauriane Houbey, Fanny Dujardin, Elen Huynh, Audrey Houdart

-own production 2020
+independent production 2020

-Phonurgia Nova, Alessandro Bosetti
+Phonurgia Nova, Arles 2020

 Once the performers enter the venue, they gather around a microphone in the middle of the room.
 Now, they speak as one I and recreate the experience together.
 One performer starts with a sentence, leaves it incomplete and another performer continues the sentence.
-They all talk about the same experience but from a different point of view revealing the ambiguity and diversity of life.
+They all talk about the same experience but from a different point of view revealing the ambiguity and diversity of perception.

 All three parts draw on the idea of those books that have a sentence written across the page.
 But the page is cut into parts.
 Each of these parts can be turned separately.
-When you turn one of these fragmented page the sentence changes but still makes sense.
+When you turn one of these fragmented pages the sentence changes but still makes sense.